gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >       >    <summary>Click to view answers</summary>
 >       >    <ol type="1">
 >       >    <li>If a nucleotide differs from the reference sequence in greater than 20% of quality weighted reads, IGV colors the bar in proportion to the read count of each base.</li>
 >       >    <li>They have a mapping quality equal to zero.
-Interpretation of this mapping quality depends on the mapping aligner as some commonly used aligners use this convention to mark a read with multiple alignments.
+Interpretation of this mapping quality depends on the mapping aligner as some commonly-used aligners use this convention to mark a read with multiple alignments.
 In such a case, the read also maps to another location with equally good placement.
 It is also possible the read could not be uniquely placed but the other placements do not necessarily give equally good quality hits.</li>
 >       >    <li>There are seven reads.
 Six have the correct 'T', one read a 'G'.</li>
 >       >    </ol>
 >       >    </details>